Where to Stay in Beijing? In this post we will analyze the best areas to stay and enjoy the Chinese capital

-This is one of the least expensive huge cities to visit in the world!
+Costs in Beijing are on the rise for the past years, but Beijing still remains relatively affordable for tourists.
 If you eat local, or even if you don’t, two meals a day could cost less than 20 USD.
 Beijing is a true international city when it comes to food, but local Chinese will always be cheapest.
 If you’re concerned about finding halal food, there is a large number of Uyghur (wee-ger) restaurants representing China’s Muslim population and they serve excellent food.

 A trip on the metro costs 2 yuan, which is about 30 cents, and will take you anywhere in the city on one of Beijing’s 17 subway lines.
 You can, and should, get a transportation Smart Card when you arrive, which you can load up and you will get a 50% discount when using it on the bus.
 Even if you’re only there for two days, get a Smart Card.
 If you return it in good condition, you get the remaining balance back and it can be reused.
 It really is a smart card.

 If you are coming from any Western Country, the highest cost is getting to Beijing.
 Even if flight ticket prices to Asia have declined over the years, they are still quite expensive.
-In most cases, coming to China also requires a visa, except for those transiting in China for less than 72 hours (144 hours in some cases).
+In most cases, coming to China also requires a visa, except for citizen of a number of countries transiting in China for less than 72 hours (144 hours in some cases).